 Limitations of this approach:

-• If we add a new element in the destination schema, it requires that we have to rectify the mapping
+- If we add a new element to the destination schema, it requires that we have to rectify the mapping

 1 thought on “BizTalk Mapper Patterns: How to Map Name Value Pair to a Hierarchical Schema”